UNCLASSIFIED (U)

 12 FAM 262.4 Accountability

-Upon receiving a contact report and if DS/ICI/CI perceives actual or potential security problems relating to an individual of any nationality, DS/ICI/CI or the RSO must advise the employee to take appropriate precautions.
-A signed acknowledgement of the individual’s understanding of these precautions should be obtained and a copy recorded in the Diplomatic Security Counterintelligence Division (DS/ICI/CI).
+Upon receiving a contact report and if DS/DO/CI perceives actual or potential security problems relating to an individual of any nationality, DS/DO/CI or the RSO must advise the employee to take appropriate precautions.
+A signed acknowledgement of the individual’s understanding of these precautions should be obtained and a copy forwarded to DS/DO/CI.
 As noted in 12 FAM 262.3-2, paragraph c, Employee Responsibility, disciplinary action and/or suspension of a security clearance may result from an employee’s failure to report a contact under the circumstances described in 12 FAM 262.1, Policy.

 12 FAM 263 COUNTERINTELLIGENCE AWARENESS PROGRAM